zelazrgn/Everlook-HermesProxy-CSV/classic-to-1.6-changes.md

 * shared cooldown group changed to 30
 * shared cooldown changed from 0 seconds to 180 seconds

-Lil' Smoky
-* cooldown changed from 0 seconds to 0 seconds

 Lily Root
 * shared cooldown group changed to 4